ryan-truong/cse15l-lab-reports/lab-report-4-week-8.md

 ## Test Output: My Group's Implementation
 ![Snippet 3 Output 1](/labreport4_pictures/snippet3_output-new.png)

 * The test failed when ran.
-It was expected that only `https://ucsd-cse15l-w22.github.io/` would print, but extra output was printed such as `that.`, `"https://www.twitter.com"` and `https://cse.ucsd.edu/` twice, and all the other links
+It was expected that only `https://ucsd-cse15l-w22.github.io/` would be parsed, but extra output was parsed such as `that.`, `"https://www.twitter.com"` and `https://cse.ucsd.edu/` twice, and all the other links

 ## Test Output: Reviewed Group's Implemenetation
 ![Snippet 3 Output 2](/labreport4_pictures/snippet3_output2-new.png)

+* This test failed when ran.
+It was expected that only `https://ucsd-cse15l-w22.github.io/` would be parsed, but nothing was outputted at all

 ## Answering Questions
-*
+* Fixing snippet 3 is going to require a larger code change because  our group made the assumption that within a link there would be only one period which we can index out from to obtain the link, but as shown above when there are multiple periods, links get parsed multiple times.
+To fix this we need to implement some sort of check to find the last period within the link and ignore all the other ones
+* Another issue that needs to be addressed is that our MarkdownParse outputs out all the links within the file, even though only one was previewed as a link.
+To fix this we will need to implement a code change that ensures that if there is one line of empty space within the link, the link won't output and if there is no ending parenthesis, the link won't output